digital-asset/daml/docs/source/concepts/ledger-model/ledger-integrity.rst

 Key assertions can be used in workflows to evidence the inexistence of a certain kind of contract.
 For example, suppose that the painter `P` is a member of the union of painters `U`.
 This union maintains a blacklist of potential customers that its members must not do business with.
-A customer `C` is considered to be on the blacklist if there is an active contract `Blacklist @U &A`.
+A customer `A` is considered to be on the blacklist if there is an active contract `Blacklist @U &A`.
 To make sure that the painter `P` does not make a paint offer if `A` is blacklisted, the painter combines its commit with a **NoSuchKey** assertion on the key `(U, A)`.
 The following ledger shows the transaction, where `UnionMember U P` represents `P`'s membership in the union `U`.